doug-moen/openscad2/rfc/Objects.md

 ```

 ## Prototypes vs Modules
-There are two programming styles used
+Here are two programming styles that can be used
 for creating reusable scripts that render a model:
 the "module" style, and the "prototype" style.